Felly Bull

 What can I serve with leek and potato soup?

-Try it with crusty bread, grilled cheese, or chilli cheese scones.
+Try it with crusty bread, cheese on toast, or chilli cheese scones.

 Can I add protein to this soup?